 The prerequisites on the foreign JMS server to bridge with JORAM are as follows:

-- full implementation of the JMS 1.0.2b or JMS 1.1 API; - particularly, the javax.jms.ExceptionListener must be supported.
+- full implementation of the JMS 1.1 API; - particularly, the javax.jms.ExceptionListener must be supported.

 Configuration and administration

 The foreign XMQ platform should be appropriately configured for hosting a destination, and authorizing the connection of an external client.